Wondering how to cast to your Samsung TV? Communication between electronic devices has become the norm with the world going smart.

 1. Cast to TV with Smart View

 This option allows a wireless connection between your Samsung TV and phone.
-Here, the TV Beam photos, videos, presentations, and games on a large screen to make them look bigger and better.
+Here, the TV Beam photos, videos, presentations, and games are on a large screen to make them look bigger and better.

 For iPhones, the screen mirroring feature is called AirPlay, and it performs the same function.